Were You Injured Due To A Driver Running a Red Light or Stop Sign?

 Is Running a Stop Sign or Stop Light Negligence Per Se?

 Negligence per se means: ‘negligence as a matter of law.’
 Under common law, it is negligence per se to violate a specific statute, code, or ordinance that defines a standard of conduct as it applies to a particular class of people.
 In order for a statute to qualify, it must clearly define the conduct required and it must be designed to protect the particular class of persons who are seeking to enforce it.
-In the case of red lights and stop signs, Texas Courts have recognized that the above statutes are intended to protect other drivers, pedestrians, and/or cyclists that could be injured or killed by people running a red light.
+In the case of red lights and stop signs, Texas Courts have recognized that the above statutes are intended to protect other drivers, pedestrians, and/or cyclists who could be injured or killed by people running a red light.
 Thus it is negligence as a matter of law if you are found guilty of having run a red light.
+So if someone runs a red light and you hit them, you can argue that they are negligent as a matter of law.

 Are You Automatically Liable if You Run a Red Light?